UPDATES

 • General mental ability

-• Basic numeracy — numbers, their relations, orders of magnitude (Class X level)
+• Basic numeracy — numbers and their relations, orders of magnitude (Class X level)

-• Data interpretation — charts, graphs, tables, data sufficiency (Class X level)
+• Data interpretation — charts, graphs, tables, data sufficiency etc. (Class X level)

 The Mains Examination is the second stage of UPSC CSE.
 It consists of 9 papers, of which 2 are qualifying.
 The written exam carries 1750 marks and the Personality Test carries 275 marks, making a grand total of 2025 marks.